The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 7. El Pollo Loco — Chipotle Chicken Avocado Burrito

-It pains me to see El Pollo Loco ranked so low as I think it’s one of the best Mexican-inspired fast food restaurants out there, but they’re just not great at making burritos.
+It pains me to see El Pollo Loco ranked so low, as I think it’s one of the best Mexican-inspired fast food restaurants out there.
+That said, they’re just not great at making burritos.
 While El Pollo Loco’s flame-grilled chicken is great with its nice charred texture and delicious citrus-y glaze, it can be pretty hit or miss, and when it’s over-cooked and dry it’s almost inedible.

 Like Baja Fresh, El Pollo Loco has a pretty great tortilla, and the toasted texture is a nice touch that adds a pleasing crunchy mouthfeel, and I love the use of shredded Monterey Jack cheese, it provides a great melt.
 But El Pollo Loco’s Spanish rice is one of its weakest menu items.
 It has a great in your face tomato-forward flavor, but the texture is awful, it’s not fluffy, it’s dry and consistently uncooked.
-Couple that with the weird inclusion of cabbage and the whole thing has an off-putting grainy texture that no amount of sour cream, melted cheese and red salsa can mask.
+Couple that with the weird inclusion of cabbage and the whole thing has an off-putting grainy texture that no amount of sour cream, melted cheese, and red salsa can mask.

-The highlight of the sandwich is the slices of avocado and El Pollo Loco’s slightly spicy salsa, which they make fresh in-house but on the off chance you get an overcooked breast of chicken, or an over/under ripened avocado, or worse, both, the avocado and salsa aren’t good enough to make this thing worth picking up.
+The highlight of the burrito is the slices of avocado and El Pollo Loco’s slightly spicy salsa, which they make fresh in-house but on the off chance you get an overcooked breast of chicken, or an over/under ripened avocado, or worse, both, the avocado and salsa aren’t good enough to make this thing worth picking up.

-How To Make It Better
+How To Make It Better:

 Ditch the rice and the cabbage, they’re nothing more than filler and they add to the dryness.
 This might sound crazy because I mentioned that it was a highlight, but we’re also going to suggest you ditch the salsa roja for El Pollo Loco’s spicier avocado salsa.
-Is that too much Avocado?
+Is that too much avocado?
 There is no such thing.
-If you don’t want to double up on the avocado grab the creamy chipotle dressing instead.
+If you don’t want to double up on the avocado, grab the creamy chipotle dressing instead.

-Yes, El Pollo Loco DOES have burritos, but that doesn’t mean you should order one.
+Yes, El Pollo Loco does have burritos, but that doesn’t mean you should order one.
 They’re too dry to be worth your time.

 Find your nearest El Pollo Loco here.